zenml-io/blog.zenml.io/_posts/2022-08-03-deploy_with_kserve.md

 ![create a service account key](../assets/posts/kserve-deployment/create-serviceaccount-key.png)

-## Setting up KServe and the ZenML Stack
+## Setting Up KServe and ZenML Stack

 Now that we have everything done on the GCP side, we will jump to how we can install KServe on the GKE cluster and then set up our MLOps stack with ZenML CLI